How to Sell Your Old Phone for the Best Price (2026 Guide)

 That phone sitting in your drawer is bleeding value every week.
 Apple devices lose roughly 25% of their value in the first year alone.
 Android phones drop closer to 45% in that same window, according to BankMyCell’s 2026 depreciation data.
-A Galaxy S23 that fetched $350 in early 2024 trades for under $130 today.
+A Galaxy S23 Ultra that traded near $600 a year ago sits well below that today.
 The math doesn’t lie: every month you wait is money you’re handing back to the manufacturer.

 The real problem isn’t the depreciation.
 It’s that most people don’t know what their phone is actually worth right now.
 They check one buyback site, see a lowball number, assume that’s the market rate, and either accept it or give up entirely.
 Or they list on a marketplace, field two weeks of “is this still available?” messages, and sell for less than the first offer anyway.
 The phone depreciates the whole time.
 Meanwhile, the same device is listed by another buyer on Swappa for 40% more than the recycler quoted.

-Best Ways to Get the Most for Your Old Phone
+Best Ways to Get the Most When You Sell Your Old Phone

 Use a Comparison Platform